milroyg/wordpress-dfes/wp-content/plugins/cool-timeline/readme.txt

 Creating a timeline is easy.
 Simply create posts, set images, and assign dates to them.
 The plugin will automatically organize your posts in chronological order, either ascending or descending, based on your preference.

 = Can I choose any historical date/year? =
-The year starts from 1970 in the free version but in [pro version](https://cooltimeline.com/buy-cool-timeline-pro/) you can choose any historical year from 1000 to 2050 to create a story inside Cool Timeline or you can also add custom text instead of date/year.
+The year starts from 1970 in the free version but in [pro version](https://cooltimeline.com/plugin/cool-timeline-pro/?utm_source=ctl_plugin&utm_medium=readme&utm_campaign=get_pro&utm_content=faqs) you can choose any historical year from 1000 to 2050 to create a story inside Cool Timeline or you can also add custom text instead of date/year.

 = What is plugin shortcode & how can we use it? =
 Here is the full shortcode of the Cool Timeline plugin:-

 > [cool-timeline layout="default" skin="default" date-format="F j" icons="YES" show-posts="20" animation="FadeInOut" order="DESC" story-content="full"]

+= Can I use the timeline slider for blog posts or projects? = Of course!
+The timeline slider can display blog posts, project steps, or product roadmaps, making it flexible for different use cases.

 = Is the plugin responsive and mobile-friendly? =
 Yes, the Cool Timeline plugin is fully responsive and ensures that your timelines look great on any device.